cosmoscout/csp-volume-rendering/README.md

 ### Settings

 All settings apart from the path can be dynamically changed in the CosmoScout UI.
+They have to be children of the `"pathlines"` category in the plugin configuration.

 | Key | Type | Default | Description |
 | --- | --- | --- | --- |